BuvinJT/distbuilder/docs/QtCpp.md

 integration, i.e. `distbuilder.qt_cpp`.
 The following functions / classes can be imported from that:

+	qmakeInit()
+	installDeployTools( askPassPath=None )
+	qmakeMasterConfigFactory( args=None )
+	qmakePackageConfigFactory( args=None )
+	qmakeArgs()
+	qmakeArgParser()

+Under most circumstances, you will only need to call `qmakeInit`.
+If you wish to customize that process or recieve additional specifications from an external source (e.g. QMake), you may use the other functions to emulate what the vanilla `qmakeInit` does for you.

 ### qmakeInit

 This function provides the standard way to set up the mechanism to have QMake drive the build process in distbuilder.
 The function receives parameters passed to the
 script externally (normally as arguments from a QMake invocation), and returns a tuple of [ConfigFactory](HighLevel.md#configfactory) objects.
-This first of these is intended for use as a "master" for building robust multi-package distributions.
-The other, to build the C++ program package specifically.
+The first factory in the tuple is intended for use as a "master" from which to build robust multi-package distributions.
+The other, is to build the C++ program package.

 Example:

 	masterFactory, packageFactory = qmakeInit()

-Note, to modify a Qt C++ package, it is strongly advised that you modify the factory used to produce it, rather than creating the package and then altering that product.
-This prevents the need to also regenerate nested components, which may not align as desired otherwise and could lead to subtle problems.
-While this practice is applicable to distbuilder in general, it is pointed out here because this standard Qt integration pattern directly involves the creation of factories for the client to then implement.
+Note, to modify an "product" of the library, it is strongly advised that you modify the factory used to produce it, when possible, rather than creating a object with it first and then altering that.
+Changing the factory attributes can prevent the need to also regenerate nested components, which may not align as desired otherwise and could lead to subtle problems.
+While this practice is applicable to distbuilder in general, it is pointed out here because this standard Qt integration pattern directly involves the creation of factories for the client to implement, as opposed to "configuration objects" or "process objects".

+### installDeployTools

+Normally, you would not have to call this directly, as `qmakeInit` will for you.
+This function will install any tools required to produce distributions for Qt C++ based programs.

+On Linux, you may wish to pass a value for the `askPassPath` argument.
+That is needed to invoke the function from a non-tty gui context.
+The value should define the path to a "ask password" utility e.g. "OpenSSH Askpass"

 ### qmakeMasterConfigFactory, qmakePackageConfigFactory